intel/kubevirt-gfx-sriov/README.md

 <a name="readme-top"></a>

 <div align="center">
-  <h3 align="center">KubeVirt Graphics SR-IOV</h3>
+  <h3 align="center">Intel® Graphics SR-IOV Enablement Toolkit</h3>

   <p align="center">
     This project contains the software components and ingredients to enable Intel's graphics virtualization technology (Graphics SR-IOV) on cloud/edge-native infrastructure.
-The aim is deliver GPU-accelerated workloads capability to virtual machines running on Kubernetes cluster.
+The aim is to deliver GPU-accelerated workloads capability to virtual machines running on Kubernetes cluster.
     <br />
     <a href="https://github.com/intel-sandbox/applications.virtualization.kubevirt-gfx-sriov"><strong>Explore the docs »</strong></a>
     <br />